danconstantin2000/Spotify-App/README.md

 # Spotify Web Application

-This is an Web-Application implemented as a project for "Services-Oriented Progamming" class.
-The Application contains multiple web-services that uses REST architecture and SOAP protocol for communication.
-The application allows the users to perform CRUD operations on tabels/collections like artists, songs, users and playlist.
+This is a web application implemented as a project for the "Services-Oriented Programming" class.
+The application contains multiple web services that use the REST architecture and SOAP protocol for communication.
+The application allows users to perform CRUD operations on tables/collections such as artists, songs, users, and playlists.